one2nc/ekyc-pratik/README.md

 | `MINIO_IMAGE_ENDPOINT` | Minio endpoint for api

 ## Minio Setup
-- MinIO is an open-source, self-hosted object storage server that is compatible with Amazon S3 cloud storage service.
+- MinIO is an open-source, self-hosted object storage server compatible with Amazon S3 cloud storage service.
-- Images uploaded by customer are stored into minio server
+- Images uploaded by customers are stored on minio server
-- Minio runs in an container using docker compose file
+- Minio runs in a container using docker-compose file
-- Minio admin console can be accessed by opening [localhost:9001](http://localhost:9001) in browser
+- Minio admin console can be accessed by opening [localhost:9001](http://localhost:9001) in the browser
-- Login to console using `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` provided in docker compose file
+- Login to the console using `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` provided in docker-compose file
 - After logging in generate access and secret key, this will be used in env variables `MINIO_ACCESS_KEY,MINIO_SECRET_KEY`
-- Create a bucket for images and set bucket name into `MINIO_IMAGE_BUCKET_NAME` env variable
+- Create a bucket for images and set the bucket name into `MINIO_IMAGE_BUCKET_NAME` env variable

 ## API Reference
 #### Postman Setup
 - [Postman](https://www.postman.com/) is an API platform for building and using APIs
-- Postman collection is in  `ekyc.postman_collection.json` file in root of the project
+- Postman collection is in  `ekyc.postman_collection.json` file in the root of the project
 - Open postman and import this collection. after importing you can see all the requests under `ekyc` collection
-- Setup enviroment and add these variables `baseURL` `access_key` `secret_key`. these variables will be used while making request
+- Setup environment and add these variables `baseURL` `access_key` `secret_key`. these variables will be used while making the request

 #### Signup